Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Results and discussions

-The charge independent $k/\pi$ ratios $k^+/\pi^+$, $k^-/\pi^-$ are important observables for understanding the strangeness production in high energy collisions.
-As the lightest mass hadrons, pions may act as the proxy of entropy whereas the kaons carry the signature of strangeness.
-Being produced at the later stage of evolution, strange particles are important in studying chemical equilibrium in heavy-ion collisions \cite{Koch:1986ud}.
+The charge independent $K/\pi$ ratios $K^+/\pi^+$, $K^-/\pi^-$ are important observables for understanding the strangeness production in high energy collisions.
+As the lightest mass hadrons, pions may act as the proxy of entropy, whereas the kaons carry the signature of strangeness.
+Strange particles are important in studying chemical equilibrium in heavy-ion collisions due to their late production \cite{Koch:1986ud}.
 A charged particle multiplicity ($dN_{ch}/d\eta$) dependent saturation of strangeness normalized to pions has already been observed in LHC \cite{ALICE:2017jyt}, which can be utilized to investigate the system size dependent strangeness production.
 Ref.\cite{Kurkela:2018xxd} has related this saturation to equilibration with a threshold $dN_{ch}/d\eta$.
 In heavy nuclei collisions, the overlap region and $dN_{ch}/d\eta$ both are related to $N_{part}$ \cite{Abelev:2008ab}.
-We have observed the same saturation trend with $N_{part}$ here for all $\sqrt{s}$ in Fig.[\ref{fg.kpi}] and have suitably reproduced it with our parametrization.
+We have observed the same saturation trend with $N_{part}$ here for all $\sqrt{s_{NN}}$ in Fig.[\ref{fg.kpi}] and have suitably reproduced it with our parametrization.
 This saturation starts around $N_{part}=150$ in higher RHIC and LHC.
-Here we want to mention that, there is no variation of ${\pi^-}/{\pi^+}$ with centrality and collision energy, but $k^-/k^+$ has a strict dependence on both.
-At lower collision energy, $k^+/\pi^+$ is much higher than $k^-/\pi^-$ due to excess yield of $k^+$.
-The difference between both the ratio decreases with increasing collision energies and they become equal at LHC, as the particle-antiparticle yields become the same.
+Here we want to mention that there is no variation of ${\pi^-}/{\pi^+}$ with centrality and collision energy, but $K^-/K^+$ has a strict dependence on both.
+At lower collision energy, $K^+/\pi^+$ is much higher than $K^-/\pi^-$ due to the excess yield of $K^+$.
+The difference between the ratios decreases with increasing collision energies, and they become equal at LHC, as the particle-antiparticle yields become the same.
 The pattern of $\gamma_S$ has a close resemblance to both the ratios.
 It seems that as $N_{part}$ decreases, the kaon yields deviate far from their equilibrium yield.
 So a non-equilibrium parameter $\gamma_S$ had to be introduced in our thermal model.
 Lower the value of $\gamma_S$, larger is the deviation from equilibrium for kaons.